Jordan Clark (Australian footballer)

 Jordan Clark (born 16 October 2000) is a professional Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL), having been initially drafted to the Geelong Football Club.

 Early life

-Clark was raised in Albany, Western Australia where he played for the Railways Football Club.
-At 17 he moved to Perth to attend Guildford Grammar School and played colts for the Claremont Football Club.
+Clark was born in Mandurah before moving to Albany, Western Australia at age 12, where he played for the Railways Football Club.
+Attending Albany Senior High School, at 16 he moved to Perth to attend Guildford Grammar School on a scholarship where he would go on to play colts for the Claremont Football Club.
 He was selected 15th overall in the 2018 AFL draft by the Geelong Football Club.

 Cricket career

 Clark was a talented sportsman as a junior.
 In January 2017, he represented the Australian under-16 national cricket team in their One Day International series against Pakistan in Dubai, taking a hat-trick in the third match.